-Randolph Community College's 35-acre main campus in Asheboro includes nine major buildings.
+Randolph Community College's 35-acre main campus in Asheboro includes 11 classroom buildings.
 The original building, constructed in 1962 with additions in 1968, 1972, and 1995, is known as the Administration/Education Center.
-In addition to a centralized administrative service, this building contains many classrooms, labs, and shops, as well as a 30,000-square-foot photography studio, the business office and the JobLink Career Center.
-In Room 102 of the AE Center is The Resource Place, an adjunct faculty support center that provides work space and tools for adjunct faculty to enhance their course preparation and interaction with students.
+In addition to a centralized administrative service, this building contains many classrooms, labs, and shops, as well as a 30,000-square-foot photography studio, the business office, the Continuing Education offices, the Small Business Center, and the JobLink Career Center.

-The J. W. "Willie" Plummer Vocational/Technical Center provides an automotive body shop, electrical/electronics labs, and houses the Randolph Early College High School.
-Student Services Center houses a student lounge, the Armadillo Café, the Small Business Center and office facilities for Student Services.
+The J. W. "Willie" Plummer Vocational/Technical Center provides electrical/electronics labs and houses some classes for the Randolph Early College High School.
+The Student Services Center houses a student lounge, the Armadillo Café, the Student Support Services program, and office facilities for Student Services.
 A Campus Store sits adjacent to the Student Services Center connected by a covered walkway.
 The R. Alton Cox Learning Resources Center includes, among other things, the College library.

-The M. H. Branson Business Education Center is a modern facility with classrooms, labs and offices for the College's Business Technology curricula.
+The M. H. Branson Business Education Center is a modern facility with classrooms, labs and offices for the College's Business curricula.
 The Design Center provides space for Advertising & Graphic Design and Interior Design.
-A Computer Technology Center houses the College's administrative computers and part of the Business Technology curricula.
+A Computer Technology Center houses the College's administrative computers and part of the Business curricula.
 The Health & Science Center houses biology, physics, chemistry, and health occupations classes and includes a multimedia lab and faculty offices.

 The Foundation Conference Center houses the Foundation offices and a flexible meeting space for College and community groups.
-See page 195 for the Asheboro Campus map.